 Why a Plea Bargain Might Be Your Best Option

-Aggressively fighting a criminal charge is not the right approach in every case.
+Aggressively fighting a DUI case and a criminal charge is not the right approach in every case.
 If the prosecution has sufficient evidence to obtain a conviction, it is more sensible to focus on limiting the negative consequences.
 As described by the Cornell Legal Information Institute, a plea bargain is an agreement between a prosecutor and a defendant that allows the defendant to plead guilty in exchange for a reduced charge or reduced sentence.
 Some of the potential advantages of a plea bargain include:

 - Reduced criminal charges.